jasonsikes/Teapot/README.md

 Stanford provides a bunny model at several different resolutions.
 I don't know how or why, but the bunny model is not "closed".
 I manually closed up the bunny model.
 (Naturally, I chose the bunny with the lowest triangle count).
 This was necessary in order to use the Winged Edge data structure for surface subdivision.

+And that is why the bunny looks so rough.

 ## License

 This project is released under the MIT License.